Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Introduction

 Following adversarial methods~\cite{madacls,cdan,idda,rca, dannca} are proposed to pursue discriminative domain alignment.
 However, concerning these methods, \cite{madacls, idda, rca, dannca} require complex designs on either model architecture or objective function, and \cite{cdan} involves the inefficient Cartesian product between features and predictions.
 In contrast, in this work, we pursue simple and compact conditional domain adversarial training methods.
-We first revisit a simple conditional domain adversarial training strategy i.e. the concatenation conditioning strategy~\cite{cdan}, where cross-domain feature alignment is conditioned on network predictions via the naive tensor concatenation.
-As stated in \cite{cdan}, the concatenation conditioning strategy is heavily inferior to the informative multi-linear conditioning strategy.
+We first revisit a simple conditional domain adversarial training strategy, i.e., the concatenation conditioning strategy~\cite{cdan}, where cross-domain feature alignment is conditioned on output predictions by concatenating features with the output of the model.
+As demonstrated in \cite{cdan}, the concatenation conditioning strategy is heavily inferior to the informative multi-linear conditioning strategy.
 Similarly, we also have such a consistent observation across various object recognition UDA tasks.
-One typical example is shown in Fig. \ref{fig:intro_norm}(a) when $k$ equals to 1.